Table of contents

 Although Inflammatory Bowel Disease can happen to anyone of any age, it is mostly triggered from age 20 and adversely affects people over 60 years.

 IBD affects all genders.
-However, the ulcerative colitis happens more in the male gender, while Crohn’s disease occurs mostly in females.
+However, ulcerative colitis happens more in the male gender, while Crohn’s disease occurs mostly in females.

 f) Family Traits